 I wanted to get some insights into what other professionals are thinking about when designing a deck.
-So I contacted some of the leaders of the home design, construction and product industries a single question:
+So I contacted some of the leaders of the home design, construction and product industries with a single question:

 “What is the best deck design tip you’d like to share?”

-The responses were interesting and included many good suggestions to consider when designing a deck or selecting.
+The responses were interesting and included many good suggestions to consider when designing a deck or selecting finishes.
 (Here’s some help to finding the best railing design ideas.)
 When you’re done reading, let me know which of these deck design tips you thought were the best or what we didn’t include.

 Make it Big